 Apply a thin layer of mod podge onto the glass and the image.
-Don’t cover the whole image with mod podge, it creates a more dramatic effect.
+Don’t cover the whole image with mod podge; it creates a more dramatic effect.

 Place the image face down onto the glass and remove any air bubbles with an old credit card or brayer.

-You need to work quite quickly so the mod podge doesn’t dry.
-While it’s still wet carefully peel back the image.
+You need to work quite quickly, so the mod podge doesn’t dry.
+While it’s still wet, carefully peel back the image.

 I wanted the ghost to appear in an antique-ified mirror.
 Is that even a word?
-It’s real easy to do.
+It’s really easy to do.
 Just give the glass a light mist of water and vinegar before spraying it with mirror effects spray paint.

-Just for fun we gave the one little skeleton a small top hat made from craft foam.
+Just for fun, we gave the one little skeleton a small top hat made from craft foam.
 I think it suits him.
 He looks like a true gentleman who will protect the love of his life from anything, even that creepy ghost in the mirror 😀

 What do you think?
 Is the “not so spooky” loving skeleton tableau something you would add to your Halloween decor?
 Or do you prefer to go all out?

-Oh before I forget, if you don’t want to go to the trouble of finding some of the materials we used, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
+Oh, before I forget, if you don’t want to go to the trouble of finding some of the materials we used, we’ve got you covered Disclosure: Clicking on the links below, means we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more unique DIY and craft ideas to share with you 😉